sdesalas/automata/README.md

 ## sensor stream (or sensor cycle)

 A constant feed of sensor data is pumped into automata.
 This is a basic round-robin cycle through all sensors outputting data at an arbitrary interval.
-Automata takes care of the pattern matching and highlights changes in sensor data that might require actioning.
+So long as the interval speed is maintained, the `automata` process takes care of the pattern matching and highlights changes in sensor data that might require actioning.

 For example: